 In general, the same laws that apply to all other cars apply to emergency vehicles at an intersection.
 However, you must yield to an emergency vehicle displaying red lights and/or sounding its siren.

 Confused about who had the right-of-way in your accident?
-Let our experienced attorneys review your case.
+Let our experienced car accident attorneys in DC review your case.

 Traffic signals can tell you who has the right of way in a particular driving situation.